 Complete a Site Safety Information form for each venue.

-All live fire activities are to be done under the direct supervision of a certified 4-H shooting sports instructor.
+All live-fire activities are to be done under the direct supervision of a certified 4-H shooting sports instructor.

 Proper and adequate eye, ear, and foot protection are to be worn when on the line of fire or shooting at any shooting event.

-The organization or individual owners of the meeting site may require additional forms – certificate of insurance, individual waivers and/or Memorandums of Understanding.
+The organization or individual owners of the meeting site may require additional forms (certificate of insurance, individual waivers, and/or Memorandums of Understanding).

 The organization or individual should check with their insurance provider.

-Open houses and Invitationals
+Open Houses and Invitationals

-A sign-in sheet/waiver must be used (see appendix Parental Permission agreement and Waiver of Liability).
+A sign-in sheet/waiver must be used (see appendix — Parental Permission agreement and Waiver of Liability).

-Youth must be at least 9 years old by January 1st and in 4th grade to handle a firearm or archery equipment.
+Youth must be at least 9 years old by January 1 and in 4th grade to handle a firearm or archery equipment.